 Step 02: Start the Email Migration

 Your email migration with the email migration tool “MailJerry” consists of three simple parts.
-In case you are using another email migration software (wich we are, of course, not recommending ), the process usually works similiar (however, probably not as smooth, reliable and fast… ).
+In case you are using another email migration software (which we are, of course, not recommending ), the process usually works similar (however, probably not as smooth, reliable and fast… ).

 Part 1: Enter the credentials for your old account